 After Powerslave, Lobotomy only released two more games for the Saturn: Duke Nukem 3D and Quake.
 Both are considered among the best 'ports' of each game, but in truth they were re-made and re-built from the ground up using their own SlaveDriver engine.
 This cost a lot more money than they were anticipating having underbid themselves into liquidation.
 If only their business acumen matched their talent and enthusiasm.

 There's a lot of fun to be had with this trilogy of games, each different in their own way.
 I highly recommend the PlayStation version over the DOS one, but both are very much worth your time.

 To download the games, follow the links below.
-These custom installers exclusive to The Collection Chamber uses DOSBox to bring the PC game to modern systems and Retroarch with the Mednafen_PSX core to emulate the PlayStation version.
-Manuals included for both games.
-Tested on Windows 7.
+This custom installer exclusive to The Collection Chamber uses DOSBox to bring the PC game to modern systems.
+Manual included.
+Tested on Windows 7 & Windows 10.